AlgorithmRegister/algorithmregister.github.io/standard.md

 ---
 layout: default
 title: Algorithmic Transparency Standard
-description: Updating the Dutch Algorithmic Transparency Standard
+description: Version 0.3 (beta)
 splash: true
-orgs: true
+orgs: false
+#cta-button:
+#    url: /plans
+#    text: "Next: plans for 2023"
 ---
-[//]: # (## About the current standard)
+## About the standard

-[//]: # (The current version of the [Dutch Algorithmic Transparency Standard](https://standaard.algoritmeregister.org/standard) is 0.2.
-What this means is that it is still in full development, and you can expect some major changes before it reaches 1.0.
-Some parts that need work are technical specification of the field types, categorization, internationalization and localization (the possibility to add fields on a local level).)

-[//]: # (## What will we be doing)

-[//]: # (Our project focusses on making an iteration on the current Dutch Algorithmic Transparency Standard and its documentation.
-By doing so, we hope and expect to stay compatible, working towards an international standard.)

-## v0.3 live preview
+The Standard for Algorithmic Transparency was created to support documenting decisions and assumptions for both management of AI governance and providing meaningful transparency in a standardized way.

-We are currently updating the 0.2 version of the Dutch Standard for Algorithmic Transparency.
-Below is a live preview of the 0.3 version of the standard currently being developed.
-Colored <span class="attribute required">attributes</span> are required attributes.
+Below is a live preview of the data schema.
+It contains the fields that can be documented during the different phases of the algorithm life cycle, together with their descriptions.
+Required attributes are colored <span class="attribute required">blue</span>.

-There is also a [more technical specification](https://standaard.algoritmeregister.org/overview) for use in combination with the [.csv template for registration](https://standaard.algoritmeregister.org/registration-v0.3.template.csv).
+There is also a [more technical specification](https://standaard.algoritmeregister.org/overview) for use in combination with the [.csv template for registration](https://standaard.algoritmeregister.org/registration-v0.3.template.csv), and a [json schema file](https://standaard.algoritmeregister.org/schemas/registration-v0.3.schema.json) for technical users.

 <style>
     h3 {